Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 5 September

 The Ukrainian military claimed to have carried out drone strikes on an oil depot in Luhansk Oblast and Rosneft's largest refinery, located in Ryazan.

-The Russian Ministry of Defense Claimed that Russian forces took the village of Markove, northeast of Kostiantynivka.
+The Russian Ministry of Defense claimed Russian forces took Markove village, northeast of Kostiantynivka.

 6 September

+Geolocated footage indicated Russian troops advanced north of Myrolyubivka, northeast of Pokrovsk; and in east Sichneve, southeast of Velykomykhailivka.

 The SBU arrested former MP Fedir Khrystenko on charges of treason for collaborating with Russia.